Research

 In our group, we develop new methods and computational tools for dealing with these strongly correlated systems in chemistry based on new insights and technologies from other areas, such as condense matter physics, artificial intelligence, and quantum computing.
 If you find this interesting and exciting, you can find our articles on Google Scholar profile.
 Topics we are currently working on include:

-Strong correlation: novel ansätze and hardware
+Strong correlation: novel ansätze and algorithms for emerging hardware

-Tensor networks and high performance computing
+Tensor network states, neural network quantum states and high performance computing

 Reference:

-3. C. Xiang, W. Jia, W.-H. Fang, Z. Li, J. Chem.
+Z. Wu, B. Zhang, W.-H. Fang, Z. Li, J. Chem.
 Theory Comput.
-20, 775-786 (2024)
+21, 10252–10262 (2025)

-4. Z. Li, S. Guo, Q. Sun, G. K.-L. Chan, Nat.
+Z. Li, S. Guo, Q. Sun, G. K.-L. Chan, Nat.
 Chem.
 11, 1026 (2019)

 Quantum algorithms for electronic structure problems

 We are the first to develop quantum algorithms for molecular response properties[1] and performed real experimental simulation of molecular absorption spectra on quantum hardware[2].
 We are interested in designing new efficient quantum wavefunction ansatz[3] for studying multi-configurational problems using quantum computers[4].
+The insight from quantum information is particularly rewarding for this purpose, leading to highly compact wavefunctions[5].

 Reference: